Alex Van Halen

-Alexander Arthur Van Halen (/væn ˈheɪlən/ van-_-HAY-len, /nl/; born May 8, 1953) is an American retired musician who was the drummer and a co-founder of the rock band Van Halen, which was formed in 1972 by Van Halen and his younger brother Eddie under the name "Mammoth" before adding Michael Anthony and David Lee Roth in 1974 and changing their name to Van Halen.

-Warner Bros. signed the band in 1977, and the band's debut album was released a year later.
-Prior to their disbandment in 2020, following Eddie's death, Van Halen released 12 studio albums, and the brothers were the only two constant members of the band.
+Alexander Arthur Van Halen (/væn ˈheɪlən/ van-_-HAY-len, /nl/; born May 8, 1953) is an American musician who was the drummer of the rock band Van Halen, which he formed with his younger brother Eddie Van Halen, who was the band's guitarist.
+Van Halen released 12 studio albums, and the brothers were the only two constant members during the band's existence.
 Noted for his technical prowess, speed, and power, Alex Van Halen is widely regarded as one of the greatest drummers of all time.
+In 2026 he was knighted in the Order of the Netherlands Lion for his contribution to music.

 Early life

-Van Halen was born in Amsterdam.
+Alex Van Halen was born in Amsterdam.
 The family name in Dutch is van Halen (with lower-case 'v') and is pronounced in Dutch as /nl/.
 His Dutch father, Jan van Halen (1920–1986), was an accomplished jazz saxophonist and clarinetist.
 His mother, Eugenia van Beers (1914–2005), was an Indo (Eurasian) from Rangkasbitung, Dutch East Indies (now Indonesia).
 Alex spent his early years in Nijmegen in the east of the Netherlands.
 The family moved to Pasadena, California, in 1962.
 The Dutch prefix "van" was capitalized by Alex's parents during the family's immigration to the US.
 Alex and his brother Eddie became naturalized U.S. citizens.

 Both brothers were trained as classical pianists during childhood.
 Although Alex is known as a professional drummer, he began his musical aspirations as a guitarist, with his brother Eddie taking up drums.
 While Eddie was delivering newspapers to pay for his drum kit, Alex would practice playing on them.
 After spending some time playing Eddie's drum kit, Alex became more skilled than Eddie was as a drummer.
 After Eddie heard Alex's mastery of The Surfaris drum solo in the song "Wipe Out", he decided to learn to play the electric guitar.
 Alex was influenced by Budgie drummer Ray Phillips.

-Alex, Eddie and three other boys formed their first band, calling themselves "The Broken Combs", while attending Hamilton Elementary School in Pasadena, in which Alex played saxophone.
+Alex, Eddie and three other boys formed a band called "The Broken Combs" while attending Hamilton Elementary School in Pasadena.
+Alex played saxophone in the band.
 When Eddie was in the fourth grade, they performed at lunchtime at the school.

-In 1971, Van Halen graduated from Pasadena High School.
-He then took classes in music theory, scoring, composition and arranging at Pasadena City College for a short while.
-While there, Alex met Michael Anthony and David Lee Roth.
-They formed the band Mammoth, and Alex, along with the others, left Pasadena City College.
+In 1971, Alex graduated from Pasadena High School.
+He then took classes in music theory, scoring, composition and arranging at Pasadena City College for a short time.
+While at Pasadena City College, Alex met Michael Anthony and David Lee Roth.